 Secondly, it cannot be doubted that ‘Responsible Government’ saved many lives because it was a way for the British Empire to relatively peacefully evolve beyond a collection of military bases.
 The Empire might instead have chosen to crush its many internal detractors in an effort to maintain a united front against the rest of the world, and those would have been bloody and eventually futile affairs.
 As the years went by, many people in many lands died with the British Empire.
 But it would have been much worse without the example of Responsible Government as a way forward.

 The British colony of Canada was perhaps the necessary venue for the birth of the idea of Responsible Government, because of its proximity to the United States of America.
 Our little colonies had proved almost indefensible against acquisitive America’s rising power.
-On the other hand, American generals knew that their determined advances in the war of 1812 had been blunted by the British army’s second string, knew that Britain had, at the same time, crushed forever once-mighty France.
+On the other hand, American generals knew that their determined advances in the war of 1812 had been blunted by the British army’s second string, they knew that Britain had, while staving off defeat here, at the same time crushed forever once-mighty France.
 No competent American leader of the day saw the British Empire as an adversary to be taken lightly.
 There was a close balance of power between these two giants.
-Anyone making a strict assessment of the facts on the ground would conclude that, in the balance, the tiny Canadian population could be the difference between Britain holding her colony or America liberating it.
+Anyone making a strict assessment of the facts on the ground would conclude that, in that balance, the tiny Canadian population could be the difference between Britain holding her colony or America liberating it.
 (Do you recall the necessary counting from chapter 1?)

 Let’s look one more time at the philosophical framework of the term ‘Responsible Government’.
 Let us say that those governing us wish to be good, and, to be good governors, must recognize and discharge certain obligations they have towards us, the governed.
 I have dwelt (at length!) on what the obligations might be, but there is another aspect to ‘Responsible Government’ that we can deconstruct.
 What does it mean to be a ‘good’ Governor?
 At the very least, a good Governor doesn’t create the conditions for rebellion.
 In any other British colony the need for good governance was not keenly felt; British troops could crush any insurrection and no harm done (to the Empire).
 But in Canada, with its unique placement on America’s border, and with recent rebellions fresh in everyone’s memory, no; in Canada rebellion was just not something the British Empire could let happen.
 And so Reformers stood up to the Governors, and the Governors actually had to listen, had to make at least some accommodation.
 Reformers commanded no armies, and that made them strong.
 Reformers had denounced the rebellions back in 1837, and that made them stronger still.